cyberconnecthq/cybercontracts/README.md

 1. Run `yarn deploy:goerli` or `yarn deploy:anvil` for local deployment.
 If you run into any unconfirmed txs, run `yarn deploy:rinkeby --resume` to continue.
 This also verifies contract on etherscan.
 Check `profile proxy` address log to make sure it's the same as step 0.
 Otherwise, abort.
 (This manual step will be fixed)
 2. Run `yarn post_deploy` to update ABI changes
 3. Run `yarn upload_animation:goerli` to upload animation uri for link3 to ipfs.
-4. Check `script/animation_url/goerli-5/SetAnimationURL.s.sol` and make sure the deployer contract is same as step 0.
+4. Check `DeploySetting.sol` and make sure the deployer contract is correctly set as shown in `docs/deploy/<network>/contract.md`.
 Run `yarn set_animation_url:goerli` to deploy link3 nft descriptor with animation url.
 Then set to profile.

 # Tests